kubewarden/pod-privileged-policy/README.md

 # Examples

-Let's define the policy and see what the validation works:
+Let's define the policy and see how the validation works:

 ```console
 kubectl apply -f - <<EOF